I need accurate lip sync that matches the audio perfectly.

 Your AI speaks fluently, but its face is frozen.
 Users notice the disconnect immediately -- voice without synchronized mouth movement feels uncanny and breaks immersion.
 Lip sync AI technology solves this gap, but most solutions focus on pre-rendered video, not real-time 2D characters.

 This guide explains exactly how that pipeline works and walks you through implementing real-time lip sync for 2D animated characters.
-You will go from zero to a working lip-synced avatar in about 10 minutes, using React, the MascotBot SDK, and Rive animation.
-Updated for February 2026 with MascotBot SDK v0.1.8.
+You will go from zero to a working lip-synced avatar in about 10 minutes, using React, the Mascotbot SDK, and Rive animation.
+Updated for May 2026 with @mascotbot/react ^0.3.x.

 The Problem -- Why Static Faces Break Voice AI